ivucica/theoutcast/theoutcast/readme.txt

 ---

 Hey folks, this is The Outcast v0.4 alpha.
-Let's take a look at what "The Outcast" is going to be, and how to use this prerelease.
+Let's take a look at what "The Outcast" is going to be, and how to use this release.

-This version is a total rewrite, meaning that nothing from the old version is inside.
-It will take a lot of time and patience to get back to all features that were done previously, but it will progress faster.
-I hope you folks will stick with me.
-Please, TEST THIS NEW VERSION and tell me what do you think about it!
-It is also the right time to SUGGEST NEW STUFF and tell what you MOSTLY DISLIKED (except for graphics) in the old The Outcast, so that we can steer it properly this time.
+The 0.4 series is a continuation upon the 0.3 series, which was a rewrite.
+We're about halfway with the client functionality; after all functionality is implemented, the final stability fixing process will begin.

-I'd like to point out that new The Outcast supports multiple protocols in the same executable!
-This means, when you enter your username and password, you also pick the protocol!
-There's no more trouble with the Launcher (which, I am sure, has confused a lot of you).
+The Outcast supports multiple protocols in the same executable: when you enter your username and password, you also pick the protocol.
 Currently, you must enter the 3 digit code of the protocol.
-Multiple protocols are supported: 760, 770, 790, 792 -- more upcoming.
+Multiple protocols are supported: 750, 760, 770, 790, 792 -- more upcoming.

 It is NOT allowed to connect to CipSoft servers using alternative clients!
 If you do connect and CipSoft notices you're not using their client, you may be banned!
 (Tibia Rules, Section 3d)